fawyrad/CheckKeyboxes/README.md

 A Python script to batch process a directory with keybox XML files.

 **What it does:**
-- checks for valid keybox XML files
+- checks if XML files are valid keybox XML files
 - checks for duplicated keybox XML files
 - checks if keybox has been revoked
 - checks if keybox has expired